purescript/documentation/PureScript-Conf-2016.md

 ## Instructions for Attendees

 - Install the PureScript compiler for your operating system (usually just `npm install -g pulp purescript`)
-- Make sure `psc` and `psc-make` are on your PATH and that you can use `pulp` to build an empty project.
+- Make sure `psc` and `pulp` are on your PATH and that you can use `pulp` to build an empty project.

 ## Speakers/Schedule